mswallac/IRIS-plugins/resources/readme.txt

 >> python setup.py build install
 This uses Python 2.7.10.
-For more information (different versions,etc.) go here: https://github.com/ninia/jep/wiki/Getting-Started
+For more information (different versions,etc.) go here: https://github.com/ninia/jep/wiki/Getting-Started Install a JDK if you don't have one and set the directory as JAVA_HOME in your environment variables.

-JAVA RUNTIME ENVIRONMENT (MicroManager)
+JAVA RUNTIME ENVIRONMENT

-Extract jre.zip to micromanager directory and overwrite existing JRE (Java 10 may need to be installed seperately)
+Extract jre.zip to micromanager directory and overwrite existing JRE Inst